flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 This is actually the [original sound chip](master-system#audio) from the Master System, now embedded within the VDP.
 It runs at the speed of the Z80.

-Programming the PSG involves writing to a single 8-bit location (called `PSG port` [@audio-plutiedev_psg]), which both CPUs can do so.
+Programming the PSG involves writing to a single 8-bit location (called `PSG port` [@audio-plutiedev_psg]), and both CPUs can do so.
 Behind the scenes, its bus is connected only to the 68000, but the Bus Arbiter seamlessly manages access when the Z80 writes to it.

 Notice in this example [@fig-psg], the 'Pulse 3' channel remains muted.
 This is because the game activates a mode that reserves the third pulse for modulating the noise channel [@audio-sonic], a function featured on the Master System as well.